skip to content

 Another method is collecting data about effort and catch rates on board commercial vessels.
 Research staff measure the retained and non-retained catch.
 We also make estimates of recreational catch and effort from fishing surveys.

-By analysing catches, and comparing this information with knowledge about the blue swimmer crab biology and the size and gender structure of the population being fished, researchers are able to draw conclusions about stock status.
+By analysing catches and comparing this information with blue swimmer crab biology and the size and gender structure of the population being fished, researchers are able to draw conclusions about stock status.

 Research is continuing into the relationship between different blue swimmer crab populations.
 This requires an understanding of growth and movement patterns, and the impact of human activities and environmental factors on breeding and growth.